jeremiah-joh/dslibc/docs/vec.md

 Assigns an element `val` at index `idx` in vector.
 Returns 0 on success, -1 on out of range situation.

-Using this function is recommanded over `vec.arr[idx] = val` because it checks range.
+Using this function is recommended over `vec.arr[idx] = val` because it checks range.

 ```c
 INIT_VEC(int, int);